-The Mayor should use the collaborative approach to spatial planning agreed in the devolution deal to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.
+The Mayor should use the strategic spatial framework to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.

 The Mayor should also co-ordinate spatial and transport planning at the regional level to ensure that new developments are accessible by sustainable transport, and have access to nature-rich green space.

 Funds for new housing such as the Brownfield Housing Fund must be used to deliver affordable, healthy homes that are built to high energy efficiency standards, are protected from overheating and flooding, aren't built around transport by car, and result in an overall gain in green space and biodiversity.